Lymph Nodes and Cancer

 Under the microscope, any cancer cells in the nodes look like cells from the primary tumor.
 For instance, when breast cancer spreads to the lymph nodes, the cells in the nodes look like breast cancer cells.
 The pathologist prepares a report, which details what was found.
 If a node has cancer in it, the report describes what it looks like and how much was seen.

-Doctors may also use scans or imaging studies to look for enlarged nodes around a cancer if the nodes are deep in the body.
+Doctors may also use scans or other imaging tests to look for enlarged nodes around a cancer if the nodes are deep in the body.
+For more on this, see our document Imaging (Radiology) Tests.
 Often, enlarged lymph nodes near a cancer are assumed to contain cancer.

 What does it mean if there’s cancer in my lymph node?